peurKe/auto_ZONA_translator/README.md

 ## Prerequisites

-  • Your 'Z.O.N.A Origin' or 'Z.O.N.A Project X' game must be up to date.
+  • Your 'Z.O.N.A' game must be up to date.

   • Your PC must have an Internet connection for Google Translator or Deepl API requests.